vdhamer/Photo-Club-Hub/.github/README.md

 ### Opening animation

-When the app opens, it shows a large image corresponding to the app’s icon.
-If you tap somewhere inside the image, it zooms out to show the full image representing how digital cameras see color.
+When the app launches, it shows a large version of the app’s icon.
+If you tap somewhere inside the image, it zooms out to show a sample infographic representing how digital cameras see color.

-This involves a Bayer color filter array that filters the light per pixel.
+This involves a Bayer color filter array that filters the light reaching each pixel/photocell.
 The filter array is shown here superimposed on a colorful photo.
+In a 24 MPixel camera, the sensor might consist of 4000 rows of 6000 photocells each.

-Tapping inside the image allows you to zoom in or out to your heart's content.
-Tapping outside the image area ends the animation.
+Tapping **inside** the image allows you to zoom in or out to your heart's content.
+Tapping **outside** the image area ends the animation.
 You can trigger the animation again by restarting the app.
 A single tap outside the image allows you to skip the animation entirely.

+Is the animation useful?
+Uhhh... it might explain where the app's logo comes from.

 ### The screens

-- `Portfolios` shows the available portfolios (gallery of images of a photographer in the context of one club).
+- `Portfolios` shows the available portfolios
+   (gallery of images of a photographer in the context of one club).
-    Clicking on one item shows a `detail` screen with the contents of the selected portfolio.
+   Clicking on a name shows a `detail` screen with the contents of the selected portfolio.
-    Swiping left can, in exceptional cases, be used to delete an entry.
+   Swiping left deletes an entry.
+It is not normally needed.
-    The `Search` bar filters the list of portfolios.
+   The `Search` bar filters the portfolios by matching the names.
 - `Settings` allows you to configure what types of members you want to see in the list of Portfolios.
 - `Readme` contains a scrollable explanation, similar to what you are reading.
 - `Photo clubs` lists the photo clubs that are currently loaded.
-    A purple pin on the map show the location of the club's club house (where they meet).
+    A purple pin on the map shows the location where the club meets.
-    A blue pin shows the location of other loaded photo clubs.
+    A blue pin shows the location of other photo clubs.
-    A lock icon selects whether a map can be zoomed and panned, or is pinned in place.
+    A lock icon selects whether a map can be zoomed and panned, or whether it is pinned down.
 - `Photographers` lists the photographers currently loaded into the app.
-It gives information which is club-independent.
+I It shows information that is club-independent.
     The entries may store birthdays, and clickable links to personal (club-independent) photography sites.
     The `Search` bar filters the list of portfolios.

 ### Multi-club support

-Version one the app only supported Photo Club Waalre (aka *Fotogroep Waalre*), but Version 2 supports multiple photo clubs.
+Version one of the app only supported Photo Club Waalre (aka *Fotogroep Waalre*).
+Version 2 added support for multiple photo clubs.
 For a preview, drag down (“pull to refresh”) the Photo Club page.
 This loads just enough test data to show what multi-club support looks like.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap
-- [x] Distribute the source code on GitHub
+- [x] Put the app's source code on GitHub
     - [ ] Publish article to get attention in Dutch photo club [organization](https://fotobond.nl)
 - [ ] MemberListView: show thumbnails of most recent photos
 - [ ] MemberListView: remove members who are removed on server